 - Once firmware updated, HandsFree and CallControl are available for AX price levels 7, 5, 3

-All Signia AX wearers using iOS devices with iOS version 15.2 or later, with iPhone 11 or newer or iPhone SE 2nd generation or later can use HandsFree and CallControl.
+All Signia AX wearers using iOS devices with iOS version 15.2 or later can use HandsFree and CallControl.

 Activate HandsFree for iOS

 HandsFree is operational and switched on by default after First Fit.
 In case you would like to offer HandsFree to a client who already wears Signia AX hearing aids, connect the devices to Connexx and update firmware if a firmware update is offered.
 Once the firmware is updated, HandsFree will automatically be active, it is not necessary to use the Recalculate Fit function.

 You can see that HandsFree is available in the Configuration Section under the Hearing Aid tab (Figure 1).

 In order to deactivate HandsFree, the wearer can use the iOS menu.
 Note that Connexx will always show the checked box to indicate HandsFree is available to the wearer regardless of whether the wearer has deactivated HandsFree in iOS.